- The Master of Science in Educational Leadership program has been approved by the Michigan Department of Education for administrative certification.

 The College of Education takes pride in the fact that each student is appreciated as an individual with our small and friendly program and class sizes.
 In addition, the Educational Leadership program has a purposeful balance of full-time faculty and adjunct faculty who are educational practitioners.
 The faculty coordinates program goals, objectives and content to provide a coherent plan of study for an optimal blend of theory and practice.

-- The capstone course in the program, Education 6930: Seminar in Educational Leadership, ties together the leadership themes of the program as they relate to current issues and practice and requires students to write a personal credo, explore the knowledge, dispositions and performances of established leaders, analyze case studies, and participate in role plays of leadership situations, all based on national leadership standards.
+- The capstone course in the program, Education 6930: Seminar in Educational Leadership, ties together the leadership themes of the program as they relate to current issues and practice and requires students to write a personal credo, explore the knowledge, dispositions and performances of established leaders, analyze case studies, and participate in role plays of leadership situations, reflect on and examine their own leadership profile, all based on national leadership standards.